 Names Information System (GNIS) database.
 It contains all Minnesota

 territories, both active and historical.

-Click here to see a complete description of the Minnesota CTU Database.
+Complete description of the Minnesota CTU Database.

 This system is integrated with the Office of Administrative Hearings Municipal Boundary Adjustment database.
 When a new city or township comes into existence, or when an existing city, township or unorganized territory becomes historical, that change is formally registered and reported to the U.S. Geological Survey for inclusion in the GNIS.
 This process results in the timely creation of a new updated CTU code.
-The unique ID for each entry in the database complies with Minnesota’s state CTU standard and ANSI INCITS 446-2008.
+The unique ID for each entry in the database complies with Minnesota’s state CTU standard and INCITS 446-2008.